aledgriffiths79/cookbook/README.md

 ### Acknowledgements

-  + I received some ideas from the bbc goodfood website for my application with its structure
+  + I received some structure ideas from the bbc goodfood website for my application.

   + My **Mentor** for his guidance at the beginning, middle and end of the project

   + And to the **Tutors** at [Code Institute](https://codeinstitute.net/)